 Yes, you can still have your dream home at Wollongong even if you don’t have the cash deposit with the help of a family member who can act as a guarantor on the loan.
 Given that the family member is an immediate adult family member and agreed to put the equity of his or her property as a security for the property you’d want to purchase.
 This is a substitute for the cash deposit.

 You can pay the home loan as normal after this.
-The good news is that after paying off part of the loan or after your property has increased in value, you can apply for the removal of your family member in the default payment liability of the no deposit home loan.
+The good news is that after paying off part of the loan or after your property has increased in value, you can apply for the removal of your family member in the default payment liability of the no home loan deposit.

 Other costs of buying a home

-Aside from the deposit, there are other upfront payments you need to make.
+Aside from the deposit fees, there are other upfront payments you need to make.
 Things such as stamp duty, home insurance, pest and building inspections, and your moving expenses.

 Buying a house in Wollongong

-Buying a property in Wollongong is so much easier when you consult with a licensed real estate agent like Anthony Sorace.
-Discuss your preferences with people who know the place and the processes and move to your dream house the soonest!
-Contact a real estate agent from A-List now.
+Buying a property in Wollongong is so much easier when you consult with a licensed real estate agent like Anthony Sorace